 - For 3 point linkage machines lower the tractor 3 point linkage so that the weight of the machine is carried by the stabiliser system.
-For axle mounted machines this is not required. - Ensure the slew locking device has been removed, placed into its storage position and taps on the lift cylinder moved from their transport to the work position.
+For axle mounted machines this is not required. - Ensure the slew locking device has been removed, placed into its storage position and taps on the lift cylinder moved from there transport to their work position.